 Many of them are vital in developing and influencing Yin energy.
 Others are powerful local points, for energy, the womb, the stomach and so on.

 Some are Alarm or Front-Mu points.

 Some acupuncturists are wary about using these points too much, while others use them all the time, or at least, often.

 They aren’t usually the first points to be taught in Acupuncture Colleges because what the Conception Vessel and its points do can take a bit of understanding.

-If you are receiving acupuncture at one of these points, click on the point's name in the table below to read about it.
+If you are receiving acupuncture at one of these points, click on the point’s name in the table above to read about it.

-(However, its root is really almost certainly in the Chong Mo vessel.)
+(However, its root is really almost certainly in the Chong Mai vessel.)

 From that point in the low abdomen it goes down to its first surface point at Conception Vessel 1, which lies in front of the anus and, in women, behind the vulva.

 From there it rises up within the abdomen to meet with many other zangfu energies, including the Liver, Kidney, Spleen and Small Intestine.